tarquin-the-brave/web-crawler/README.md

-Adapt your program (or write a program, if you've skipped straight to part 2) to be able to verify these claims (i.e. say if it's possible to go from one Wikipedia URL to another in the number of steps claimed).
+Adapt your program (or write a program, if you've skipped straight to part 2) to be able to verify these claims (i.e. say if it's possible to go from one Wikipedia URL to another in the number of steps claimed)...
+And make it as fast as possible.